Emmanuel Sanders Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Recent Performances

-- In his Week 6 game against the Titans, Sanders was targeted eight times and racked up five catches for 91 yards (18.2 yards per catch).
+- Against the Titans in Week 6, Sanders was targeted eight times and picked up 91 yards on five receptions.

-- Sanders has caught 13 passes on 19 targets for 219 yards and two touchdowns during his last three games, averaging 73.0 yards per game.
+- Sanders' in his last three games stat line reveals 13 catches for 219 yards and two touchdowns.
+He averaged 73.0 yards per game, and was targeted 19 times.

 Sanders' Buffalo Teammates